Thalagyrt/recipes/main-courses/meat/irish-stew.md

 - 2 tbsp oil veg/olive
 - 3 large white/brown onions
 - 10ish floury spuds (look up what varieties are floury in America)
 - 500-600g Lean lamb/Beef chunks/dark beans(drained - black/kidney also add 100ml auqafaba for this) (Lamb is more traditional.
-Lamb necks are the most Beans are lyfe in a soup/stew though)
+Lamb necks are the most.
+Beans are lyfe in a soup/stew though)
 - Bitta flour to coat the meat (if you’re using meat)
 - 2 sprigs fresh thyme
 - 6 carrots (optional)